MIDL-Conference/midl-website-2020/pages/author-instructions.md

 8. Include the main PDF and all the Figures in the zip folder

 9. Fill out and sign the [PMLR Publication Agreement](http://proceedings.mlr.press/pmlr-license-agreement.pdf) and add it in PDF format to the zip folder as part of your latex project.

+###  Detailed instructions for Short Papers

+This year, all accepted short papers will be gathered in an arXiv compendium.
+In order for your short paper to be included, you will need to create an arXiv submission and provide us with your arXiv paper id once you have finished your camera-ready version **by May 28**.

+1. Start your submission at: [https://arxiv.org/](https://arxiv.org/)

+2. Your PDF must follow the same format of the camera-ready version used for OpenReview, above.

+3. Do not forget to update your latex headers with:
+<pre><code>\jmlrproceedings{MIDL 2020}{Medical Imaging with Deep Learning 2020}
+\jmlrvolume{}
+\jmlryear{}
+\jmlrworkshop{MIDL 2020 -- Short Paper}
+\editors{}</code></pre>

+4. Your “Report Number” must have the following format when creating your arXiv submission:
+<pre><code>MIDL/2020/ExtendedAbstract/XXX</code></pre>
+where `XXX` is your paper ID used by OpenReview (you can verify your paper ID in the [author console](https://openreview.net/group?id=MIDL.io/2020/Conference/Authors#your-submissions)).

+5. Once your arXiv submission is created, send the link to your arXiv paper to [pcs@2020.midl.io](mailto:pcs@2020.midl.io).

 ---